 - My coffee intake is now only a few big cups a week, and I switched to mostly drinking earl grey, chai, and plain black tea for my daily caffeine

-- Reaction (the agency I work for) officially closed its office in downtown Red Deer in December 2020 and fully embraced a digital remote-work business model
+- Reaction (the agency I worked for) officially closed its office in downtown Red Deer in December 2020 and fully embraced a digital remote-work business model

-- I build a new custom desk with a floating hutch.
-The office will get repainted soon. 🤞
+- I build a new custom desk with a floating hutch

-- Christmas and New Years were peaceful and memorable..We made the most out of a pandemic holiday
+- Christmas and New Year were peaceful and memorable

-- I started configuring my new computer build in September 2020, and now 8 months later in April 2021, I’m still waiting for 5900x and 3060 Ti inventory.
+- I started configuring my new computer build in September 2020, and now 8 months later in April 2021, I’m still waiting for 5900x and 3080 Ti inventory!

-I am confident in the line, or at least my hybrid area where my work ends and personal life resumes, and I know that I can move it any time.
-The truth for some is that working from home might be an absolute terrible scenario for them and their family.
-To repeat to the headline, “If it takes work to maintain a work/life balance, you’re doing something wrong.”
+The truth for many is that working from home might be an absolutely terrible scenario.
+To repeat the headline, “If it takes work to maintain a work/life balance, you’re doing something wrong.”

 - Catching up on news

-- Making my wife and me a healthy breakfast
+- Making me and my wife a healthy breakfast

 - Of course, showering and getting ready